lrusso96/blog/_posts/2020-11-18-python-multilinear-extension.md

 ## Run the code

-In order to execute the snippet above, we can write a simple `main` program.
+To execute the snippet above, we can write a simple `main` program.

 {% highlight python %}
 if __name__ == "__main__":